What’s the Difference Between Lightning Sync and Lightning for Gmail/Outlook?

 Use Case #3: Sending a Calendar invite to a Contact

 While Salesforce provides some event functionality, such as being able to create an Event in Salesforce and then add a Contact to it most users prefer to use their Outlook or Gmail calendar to schedule meetings.
-This is preferred because the invitation that Salesforce sends is a bit clunky and doesn’t sync back the attendee response to your email calendar.
+This is preferred method because I don’t think Salesforce sends an invite out to the Contact (they did previously and it wasn’t clunky and discontinued to my knowledge).
+Also, when you use your native calendar invite and someone responds their response actually gets synced to the Event record in Salesforce cool, pretty cool (Lightning Only)!

 I hope this helps explain how these 2 pieces of email integration with Salesforce fit together.
 Let me know if you have any more questions!